Garmin has released its all-new Forerunner 745 smartwatch and HRM-pro heart rate monitor chest strap.

 Garmin notes that, for runners, with the addition of a ‘running dynamics pod’ or a compatible heart rate monitor strap (such as the new Garmin HRM-Pro below), advanced running metrics including cadence, stride length and more can be accessed.

 Since Garmin opened up its Connect API, workouts from the likes of TrainingPeaks can now be synced directly to all compatible devices.
-Routes will also sync directly from platforms such as Komoot, Strava and RideWithGPS.
+Routes will also sync directly from the best cycling apps, such as Komoot, Strava and RideWithGPS.

 The Forerunner 745 can store up to 500 songs and also includes contactless Garmin Pay.